-The Aged Care Volunteer Visitors Scheme plays a vital role in providing companionship for older people living in aged care homes or living in their own homes and receiving or waitlisted for a home care package.
+The Aged Care Volunteer Visitors Scheme, funded by the Australian Government, plays a vital role in providing companionship for older people living in aged care homes or living in their own homes and receiving or waitlisted for a home care package.

 We can arrange one on one or group visits for recipients in aged care homes and one on one visits for recipients living in their own homes.
 The visits are not limited to people living with multiple sclerosis.